balvig/bricks/README.md

 ```

 This will configure all bricks to use the gateway,
-each responding with a "pong" containing their MAC address:
+each responding with a "pong" containing their MAC address and name:

 ```mqtt
 bricks/in/ee:fa:bc:8e:89:1e/pong: Button